tumble-weed/myhelp/help.md

 ...will make any variable defined going forward be automatically exported to the environment, even without an explicit export command.
 # bash if element in array

-# rules about input arguments in bash: $* number of arguments, all arguments etc
+# bash rules about input arguments in bash: $* number of arguments, all arguments etc
+# bash inherit variables from parent but dont modify parent shell
+# bash collect all command line arguments into a function and if no argument is given take default arguments
+# bash order of runs when multiple traps are set
+# bash stop loop if a command fails
+# bash ls sort by date
+# bash subshell and shell
+# bash read file into a bash script ( not line by line)
+# bash ps format ps command to get pid
+# bash how  much time did a bash command take
+# bash read in a file in bash
+# bash setting any program as a service
+# bash check if port is being forwarded or not
+# bash list all py files in a folder and open them side by side in vim
+# bash find 2 lines that both start with #
+# bash what does $* mean
+# bash sed awk in bash
-# cascading of command line options in bash
+# bash cascading of command line options in bash
+!!YES
+f0(){
+    env1=1 f1
+    echo "f0 $env1"
+    }
+f1(){
+    echo "$env1"
+    f2
+    }
+f2(){
+    echo "$env1"
+    }
+f0